anpug/4DG_meltmaps/README.md

 Notebook containing ongoing results from the validation.

 ### `scripts`
-Python scripts containing developed functions used to analyze ICESat-2 tracks.
+Python scripts containing developed functions used to import data and analyze ASCAT melt maps.
-* `regridding_tools.py` Helper functions to load RCM (.nc files) and regrid to ASCAT grid in a North Polar Stereographic projection (EPSG:3431).
+* `load_data.py` Helper functions to load RCM (.nc files) and ASCAT files (.geotif files).
+* `helper_tools.py` Used for computing number of melt days and melt season for both ASCAT melt maps and RCM.